MKProj/Mufi-Lang/README.md

 4
 ```

+## Testing
+Test programs are placed inside in `test`, to test all these programs you can run `make test_mufi` that will
+execute the simple `utils/test.py` program.

 ## Doc Plans
 The project is planned to contain a documentation for the `stdlib` and
 a `guide` to the language for the users.